ausaccessfed/dev-portal/docs/_how-to-write-a-tutorial/04-add-a-new-tutorial.md

 duration: 1
 ---

-On the command line, a rake task will set up the initial tutorial structure for you:
+On the command line, the following rake task will set up the initial tutorial structure for you:

 ```shell
 rake tutorial "Title of your tutorial"